 Νikos Papavranoussis, the man with the idea

 Nikos graduated from the Dante Agostini drum school in June 1992 receiving the 'Première Prix à l'hunanimite et félicitations'.
 He also received the C.E.S.M.A.
 (Certificate of Teaching the Agostini method) the same year and since 2013 he represents the Agostini school in Athens, Greece.
 He also works as a session musician both in concerts and studios.
-Some of his collaborations include the National Theatre of Greece, Michel Portal, Tuxedo Moon, Evanthia Rempoutsika, Panagiotis Kalantzopoulos, Kostis Maraveyas (Maraveyas Ilegal), experimental theaters, jazz combos, blues bands, rock bands, studio work, free jazz duos and trios.
-He has his own drum solo project which is sometimes performed with a dancer.
+Some of his collaborations include the National Theatre of Greece, Michel Portal, Tuxedo Moon, Evanthia Reboutsika, Panagiotis Kalantzopoulos, Kostis Maraveyas (Maraveyas Ilegal), experimental theaters, jazz combos, blues bands, rock bands, studio work, free jazz duos and trios.
+He has his own drum solo project which is also performed with a dancer.

 Christos Tolis, cinematographer

 Christos was born in Athens in 1976.
 In 2002 he graduated from the School of Mechanical Engineering of the National Technical University of Athens and in 2008 he completed his postgraduate studies at the University of Piraeus.
 He has been working as a professional photographer, filmmaker and musician for the last 10 years.
 So far, he has hosted five personal exhibitions and took part in many group presentations with works varying from photography and video art to installations and soundscapes.
 In 2012, Christos published his own book “Ink on Asphalt” (“Melani stin asfalto”) with photographs and texts.
 He has been actively involved in the refugee crisis both as a photographer on behalf of the United Nations High Commissioner for Refugees and as a filmmaker.
 From October 2016 he runs ‘Sub.Urban’ a multi-platform studio for creation, expression and experimentation.